blakeblackshear/frigate/docs/docs/guides/reverse_proxy.md

 ## Nginix Reverse Proxy

-Setting up a reverse proxy for Nginix is also possible.
-This method shows a working example for subdomain type reverse proxy.
-This example also shows SSL enabled.
+This method shows a working example for subdomain type reverse proxy with SSL enabled.

 ```